FhenixProtocol/fhenix-docs/docs/devdocs/Fhenix Frontier/Connecting-To.md

 ## Faucet

 To get some test tokens, use the faucet at [https://faucet.fhenix.zone/](https://faucet.fhenix.zone/).
-You can get 0.5 tFHE once per 5 minutes.
+You receive 0.1 tokens once every five minutes.